Assessment Unit

 Word Identification and Spelling (WIST)

-A brief report from the teacher on the student’s classroom performance in the core subjects (Arabic, Mathematics, and English), if possible.
+Brief teacher report on performance in core subjects (Arabic, Math, English), if available.